openstack/openstack-manuals/doc/install-guide-rst/source/dashboard-install.rst

-This section assumes proper installation, configuration, and operation of the Identity service using the Apache HTTP server and Memcached as described in keystone-install.
+This section assumes proper installation, configuration, and operation of the Identity service using the Apache HTTP server and Memcached as described in the ":doc:`keystone-install`" section.

-..
-TODO: add link to keystone-install after creation.

 To install the dashboard components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~